-Since December 20, 2007, the date of the closing of the Corporation's initial public offering, there have been no new directors appointed to the Board of Directors.
+Since December 20, 2007, the date of the closing of the Corporation's initial public offering, there have been no new directors appointed to the Board of Directors, with the exception of Frank Fache, who was appointed a director of the Corporation on April 11, 2011, and Laurent Raskin, who was elected a director of the Corporation on October 6,

+2011, following the acquisition of MCP.
 The Board of Directors retains the responsibility for identifying new candidates for Board nomination.